cyberbotics/webots-doc/reference/camera.md

 with a controllable zoom system.
 If this field is set to NULL, then no zoom is available on the camera device.

-- The `lensFlare` field may contain a [LensFlare](lensflare.md) node to add lens flare in the camera image (if any light casts flares).
+- The `lensFlare` field may contain a [LensFlare](lensflare.md) node to add a lens flare effect to the camera image (if any light casts flares).

 - The `compositor` field specifies the name of a compositor to apply on the camera image.
 A compositor can be used to apply a shader in order to alter the original